apache/apex-core/docs/application_development.md

 If you are starting with the Apex platform for the first time, it can be informative to launch an existing application and see it run.
-One of the simplest examples provided in [Apex Malhar](apex_malhar.md) is a Pi demo application, which computes the value of PI using random numbers.
+One of the simplest examples provided in [Apex-Malhar repository](https://github.com/apache/incubator-apex-malhar) is a Pi demo application, which computes the value of PI using random numbers.
 After [setting up development environment](apex_development_setup.md) Pi demo can be launched as follows: